Teichm\"uller extremal maps on infinite Riemann surfaces: A necessary condition for the existence of the Teichm uller extremal maps

 Let $f:X\to Y$ be a $K$-quasiconformal map, with $X$ and $Y$ two arbitrary Riemann surfaces that admit conformal hyperbolic metrics.
 In particular, we allow $X$ to be the unit disk $\mathbb{D}$ or any infinite Riemann surface.
+The results in this section do not require that the Fuchsian groups of $X$ and $Y$ are of the first kind.
 The map $f$ induces the height map $f_{\#}:A(X)\to A(Y)$ which is a bijection (see \cite[Theorem 4.5]{Saric-realization}, \cite[Theorem 1.1]{Saric-ft}).
-Denote by $S^1(X)$ and $S^1(Y)$ the unit spheres in $A(X)$ and $A(Y)$ with respect to the $L^1$-norms.
-We note that $f_{\#}$ does not preserve the $L^1$-norm and therefore, it does not map the unit sphere onto the unit sphere.
-We first establish that $f_{\#}$ maps the unit sphere $S^1(X)$ between the two spheres in $A(Y)$ of radii $1/K$ and $K$.
+We note that $f_{\#}$ does not preserve the $L^1$-norm.
+We first establish that $f_{\#}$ maps the unit sphere of $A(X)$ between the two spheres in $A(Y)$ of radii $1/K$ and $K$.

 \begin{lem} Let $f:X\to Y$ be a $K$-quasiconformal map.
 Then, for all $\varphi\in A(X)$,

 where $\|\cdot\|_{L^1}$ is the $L^1$-norm on the corresponding surface. \end{lem}

 \begin{proof} By Gardiner and Lakic \cite{GardinerLakic}, given $f:X\to Y$, there exists a sequence of $K_n$-quasiconformal maps $f_n:X\to Y$ in the same Teichm\"uller class as $f$ that are $C^{\infty}$-maps with $\lim_{n\to\infty}K_n$ equal to the minimal dilatation of the Teichm\"uller class of $f$.